 Your support worker will have a plan of what you should do in the event of a fire.
 If you are unsure what you should do then please speak to your support worker.
 You should always follow these rules.

 Get out and stay out.

-If a fire alarm goes off or you see or smell a fire or smoke then you should get out safely as soon as possible.
+If a fire alarm goes off or you see or smell a fire then you should get out safely as soon as possible.

 Remember to stay calm and not to panic.

 Do not try to put the fire out and do not grab any of your belongings on your way out.

 If there is smoke then get down on your hands and knees where the air is clearer.